stfsee/depot-performance-chart/README.md

 Remarks:
 - for initial try copy the given musterdepot_Komplett_meineuebersicht_example.csv to musterdepot_Komplett_meineuebersicht.csv and start the script
-- be careful when adding missing values
+- be careful when adding missing values: if performance values for 3 year performance are missing better chose another stock exchange
-- the portfolio value that's written to the file is not the real value but a value showing a depot-bubble in appropiate size
+- the portfolio value that's written to the file is not the real value (i.e. not the sum of all values) but a value showing a depot-bubble in appropiate size
 - the color bubbles are added to the chart to sort the legend